LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/match/LegendMatching.md

 _matchWithLegend(uint256 matchingId, address blender, uint256 blenderLegend, uint256 childId, uint256 matchingPayment)
 ```

-Records the details of a successful *matching listing* and changes the state to `Closed`.
+Records the details of a successful *match* listing and changes the state to `Closed`.
 Called from [**LegendsMatchingBoard**](../LegendsMatchingBoard#cancellegendmatching).

 :::important